 The FTC has long maintained that Prevagen doesn't work.
 In 2017, the FTC alleged Quincy Bioscience was making deceptive claims about their supplement.
 One of the issues the FTC brought up is that one of the studies on the supplement noted the jellyfish protein, apoaequorin, was digested in the stomach.
 If its digested, how does it make it to the brain?

-There is no evidence the supplement or its key ingredient (apoaequorin) improves Alzheimer’s or other forms of dementia.
-No proof, either way, could be located.
-In the Madison Memory Study summarized above, apoaequorin only seemed to help those who had no memory problems or mild impairment.
+There is currently no evidence supporting the efficacy of the supplement or its primary component, apoaequorin, in improving Alzheimer’s disease or other forms of dementia.
+Despite thorough investigation, no conclusive evidence has been found either affirming or refuting its effectiveness.
+In the Madison Memory Study mentioned previously, apoaequorin appeared to offer benefits solely to individuals with no memory issues or mild impairment.

 Can Prevagen Help Concussions?